sjentsch/lsjDocs/Ch07/Ch07_Probability_5.rst

    The area under the curve tells you the probability that an observation falls within a particular range.
 The solid lines plot normal distributions with mean μ = 0 and standard deviation σ = 1.
 The shaded areas illustrate “areas under the curve” for two important cases.
-In panel a, we can see that there is a 68.3% chance that an observation will fall within one standard deviation of the mean.
-In panel b, we see that there is a 95.4% chance that an observation will fall within two standard deviations of the mean.
+In the left panel, we can see that there is a 68.3% chance that an observation will fall within one standard deviation of the mean.
+In the right panel, we see that there is a 95.4% chance that an observation will fall within two standard deviations of the mean.

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_normAreaOther.*
-   :alt: Normal distribution: area under the curve for 1 SD bordering the mean
-         and below 1 SD to the tails of the distribution
+   :alt: Area under the curve for 1 SD bordering the mean and at the tails
    :name: fig-normAreaOther

    Two more examples of the “area under the curve” idea.
 There is a 15.9%